DataJunction/dj/docs/content/0.1.0/docs/getting-started/requesting-sql.md

 ---
 weight: 50
+title: "Requesting SQL"
 ---

-# Requesting SQL

 DJ can generate SQL for one or more metrics with a set of compatible filters and dimensions.

 {{< tabs "retrieving sql multiple" >}}